bitwes/Gut/documentation/docs/class_ref/class_guttest.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **did_wait_timeout**\ (\ ) :ref:`🔗<class_GutTest_method_did_wait_timeout>`

 Returns whether the last wait\_\* method timed out.
-This is always true if the last method was wait_frames or wait_seconds.
+This is always true if the last method was wait_xxx_frames or wait_seconds.
 It will be false when using wait_for_signal and wait_until if the timeout occurs before what is being waited on.
 The wait\_\* methods return this value so you should be able to avoid calling this directly, but you can.

 .. rst-class:: classref-item-separator